More Tomorrow, Belize

 More Tomorrow is a small village located along the Belize River in Cayo District, Belize.
-It was originally used as a trading post along the Belize River for travelers transporting goods from Guatemala to Belize City and then out to the Caribbean.
+It is the oldest recognized village in the country of Belize, being over 266 yrs old.
+It was originally used as a trading post along the Belize River for travelers transporting goods from Guatemala to Belize City, and then out to the Caribbean.
 It is approximately 5 miles from the George Price Highway, and about 20 minutes from Belmopan, the capital of Belize.
-According to the 2010 census, More Tomorrow has a population of 154 people in 28 households.